nix-community/home-manager/README.md

     Home Manager should now be active and available in your user environment.

+5. If you do not plan on having Home Manager manage your shell configuration then you must source the

+    ```
+    "$HOME/.nix-profile/etc/profile.d/hm-session-vars.sh"
+    ```

+    file in your shell configuration.
+Unfortunately, we currently only support POSIX.2-like shells such as [Bash][] or [Z shell][].

+    For example, if you use Bash then add

+    ```bash
+    . "$HOME/.nix-profile/etc/profile.d/hm-session-vars.sh"
+    ```

+    to your `~/.profile` file.

 Note, because the `HM_PATH` variable above points to the live Home Manager repository you will automatically get updates whenever you build a new generation.
 If you dislike automatic updates then perform